peitalin/FHE-experiments/fhe-zama/README.md

 ```

 In the above example `should_reveal_bob` is a FHE ciphertext the MPC network decrypts and sees is `true`.
-Then conditional on `should_reveal_bob = true`, it decrypts Bob's position and re-encrypts it for Alice using
+Then conditional on `should_reveal_bob = true`, the MPC network decrypts Bob's position and re-encrypts it for Alice using
 Diffie-Hellman.
-- This is undesirable as the MPC network is trusted with decrypting Bob's position.
+- This is sub-optimal as the MPC network is trusted with decrypting Bob's position.
+- How do you know the MPC network decrypted just the `should_reveal_bob` boolean ciphertext, and not anything else?
 - We would need a way to Zk-prove that the MPC network decrypted Bob's position if and only if `should_reveal_bob = true`